Alfaa123/Switched-Outlet-Switcher/readme.md

 Great!
 Here's how it works:

 1. Plug the device in between the switched outlet and your load. (typically lights)
 2. Turn on the lights from the switched outlet like normal.
 3. Get cozy in bed with your favorite book.
 4. Once it's time for bed, simply press the switch on the device.
 The lights will turn off.
 5. In order to turn the lights back on in the morning, simply toggle the light switch off and on and the lights will work normally again.

 # What if I turn the lights off too early and need to turn them back on?

 Don't do that.
 However, if this is typically a problem for you, it would be fairly simple to add another switch to un-latch the relay.

+# Why is it so big?

+Because it was designed to fit a relay and project box that was cheap, easy to modify and in stock on DigiKey.
+Feel free to modify it to suit your needs if required.

 ![Device with cover removed](Photos/Cover_Removed.jpg)